banq/jivejdon/readme.md

 ==============================

 ![avatar](./doc/aggregates2.png)
-[https://github.com/banq/jivejdon/blob/master/src/main/java/com/jdon/jivejdon/model/ForumMessage.java](com.jdon.jivejdon.model.ForumMessage) is the aggregate root, it is a rich model, all setter methods are "private",such as:
+[com.jdon.jivejdon.model.ForumMessage](https://github.com/banq/jivejdon/blob/master/src/main/java/com/jdon/jivejdon/model/ForumMessage.java) is the aggregate root, it is a rich model, all setter methods are "private":
 ![avatar](./doc/private-setter.png)

 but all datas out of domain is packed in a DTO anemic model, so business rules in the aggregate root entity will not leak outside domain.